ncatlab/nlab-content/pages/0/5/9/0/10950/content.md

 ### Interpretation of quantum mechanics

-Reference specifically on the "interpretation" of [[quantum mechanics]] include
+Reference specifically on the [[interpretation of quantum mechanics]] include

 * [[Roland Omnès]], _[[The Interpretation of Quantum Mechanics]]_